 Kirtland AFB has conducted an installation-wide survey of archaeological and cultural resources.
 A total of 740 archaeological sites were recorded within the boundaries of the installation, and 251 have been determined to be eligible for the National Register of Historic Places.
 No previously recorded archaeological sites or historic properties are within the project site.
 No impacts on known cultural resources would occur.
-If previously unidentified archaeological deposits are encountered during ground-disturbing activities, procedures outlined in the installation's Integrated Cultural Resources Management Plan would be followed.
+If previously unidentified archaeological deposits are encountered during ground-disturbing activities, procedures outlined in the installation's 2020 Integrated Cultural Resources Management Plan would be followed (USAF, 2020).
+The USAF sent a letter to the SHPO requesting concurrence.
+On April 17, 2023, the SHPO sent a letter to notify the USAF that it had completed its review and concurred with the evaluation that no historic properties would be affected.
+The SHPO provided no comments and raised no issues with the Proposed Action.
+The SHPO's response are included in Appendix A.